Observational Measures of Halo Properties Beyond Mass: Correlations between Halo Properties and Environment

 Observationally, one would like to be able to measure how galaxy properties (e.g., galaxy size) correlate with halo properties.
 Typically, galaxy properties vary with stellar mass (and therefore host halo mass).
 To remove this dependence for a given galaxy property, a common method is to measure the median of that property as a function of stellar mass, and then to split the sample into two bins: 1) galaxies with above-median properties, and 2) galaxies with below-median properties.
 For example, \cite{Hearin19} split galaxies into those with above-median and below-median sizes to compare their relative clustering.

 Here, we mimic that process.
 We first divide haloes into narrow (0.1 dex) bins of $M_\ast$ and calculate the median of each of the above secondary halo properties (growth rate, concentration, interaction history, and spin).
-For each of these secondary halo properties, we split galaxies into two groups: 1) galaxies whose host haloes have above-median values of the property, and 2) galaxies whose host haloes have below-median values of the property.
+For each of these secondary halo properties, we split galaxies into two groups, each containing half of the total population: 1) galaxies whose haloes have above-median values of the property, and 2) galaxies whose haloes have below-median values of the property.
+Satellite galaxies are partitioned according to the properties of their enclosing subhalo.

 In the following sections, we compute the ratios of 2PCFs and $k$NN distributions for galaxies split by the secondary halo properties above.
 This would correspond most straightforwardly to models where a galaxy property would correlate perfectly with a single halo property.
 For example, in the classic galaxy size model, above- vs.\ below-median galaxy sizes would correlate perfectly with above- vs.\ below-median galaxy spins.